The Hendersonville Area

 Fletcher

-Fletcher is located in the northern portion of Henderson County just off I-26 and is home to a mix of residential and business/industrial properties.
+Fletcher is a growing community located in the northern portion of Henderson County just off I-26 and is home to a mix of residential and business/industrial properties.

 Some nearby area attractions include The Blue Ridge Parkway,The Biltmore Estate, The North Carolina Arboretum, WNC Agricultural Center & Fairgrounds and the Asheville Regional Airport.